Mediatek-Cloud/MCS/key_concept/README.md

 ### User privileges
-This feature will enable you to give other MCS users various privileges to access the Product, such as the ability to view the Product settings, create a device and alike.
+This feature will enable you to give other MCS users various privileges to access the Prototype, such as the ability to view the Prototype settings, create a device and alike.
-Beta note: This feature hasn’t been implemented yet.

 ### Firmware

-After the product is released you can upload firmware updates to the sandbox.
+The developer can upload and manage the firmware for specific prototype.
+After the prototype is released you can also upload firmware updates to the sandbox.
 The sandbox will then detect all compatible devices and offer their users the option to update the devices’ firmware over the air.

-### Manufacturing Info

-This product attribute enables you to further describe your product with a series of items consisting of a title and description.
-This information will be visible to end users in their **My Devices** page.

-### Devices ###
+### Test Devices ###

-During development, you’re able to create test devices from the Product details.
+During development, you’re able to create test devices from the Prototype details.
 Each device you create is given a **Device ID** and **Device Key**, which you use in the MediaTek Cloud Sandbox APIs to identify data pushed and pulled to the device.
-Device details, along with their ID and key, are displayed in your **Management** workbench and **My Devices** page.
+Device details, along with their ID and key, are displayed in your **My Devices** page.

-## Management Phase

-Once the development of your product is complete and you wish to start pre-commercial testing, you can migrate your product to the Management Phase.
-Once released, you can create release devices for the product, considered as you have completed and tested you prototype phased into mass production of the product.
-The management phase is the management of the mass produced devices.
-Starting from creating each individual devices a placeholder for data interactions.
-The first step to so create a placeholder for each device for their initial "registration" step.
-The management of the devices from developer's perspective is under the Management workbench.
-### Product Release

-After a final product is developed and be tested using the test devices, the developer can release the product for deployment which transfer the product from the development state to the release state.
-After release, the end user is able to create devices out of this released product in the **Management** workbench.

-### Batch Create with Key

-The serial number is a unique key assigned to each device which will be accessible while the device registration.
-The device will need this key to enable it to be registered.
-The unique key can be generated by uploading a CSV file which has one device serial number per line or by entering the serial numbers manually.

-### Batch Create without Key

-When each device does not need a unique key to be registered, you can then create the devices without key.

-### Device Registration

-After a device is created, it can be registered or de-registered in the management page.
-While a device is registered, it is ready to be used.
-The user can register or de-register the device using the registerDevices and deregisterDevices.
-You can find the API information in the API reference page.

 ## My Devices

-The end user can use the **My Devices** to manage the devices they own or have the access.
-In this page, the end user can see the exact Data Channel configurations as defined in the product.
-Although the end user cannot change the Data Channel configuration, the end user can do other settings base on preference.
-The end user can view the time-series based data in a historical visualization chart and GPS geolocation data in a map.
+The developers can use the **My Devices** to manage the devices they own or have the access.
+In this page, the developers can see the exact Data Channel, user privilege, and notitification configurations as defined in the prototype.
+However, the developers can still modify the notification and user privilege settings for specific device on the My device detail page.

-Apart from viewing the data channel information, the user can set notification alert, set user privileges and get the firmware update directly here in My Devices page.

-Also, the end user can get manufacturer information and report any error in My device page as well.

-Each device will have a unique set of device Id and device key, those will be needed when calling our API to access this device.
+Each device will have a unique set of device Id and device key, those will be needed when calling our API to access this device and you the developers can find those information in both My device detail page and the Test device tab in the prototype detail page.